ImagicTheCat/Tsux/README.md

 #### Custom error pages

-You can custom any error code page like a route.
+You can custom any error page like routes.
+For now, only 404 error is implemented by default.

 ```cpp
 //in a module